 Traveling with your spouse can be an incredible thing.
 It’s in those moments when you are together in a foreign country that you truly learn the most about each other.
 The good, the bad, and the ugly sides of your significant other’s personality will inevitably come out.
 You see someone’s true colors when they are stressed, jet-lagged, totally out of their comfort zone, and surrounded by everything unfamiliar.
 And if you are self-aware enough, you will see your true colors, too.
-It isn’t always pretty.
+The truth is, traveling as a couple isn’t always pretty.

+Traveling can bring couples closer together, but it can also challenge relationships in ways you never expected.
 Still for me, traveling is one of the greatest experiences I get to share with my husband.
 It certainly helps that he is almost unnaturally patient and laid back.
 (Seriously, it’s weird how chill he is.)
-I, on the other hand, possess neither of those qualities.
-In our five years of traveling together, with and without a child, I’ve realized there are a few things that happen on almost every single trip.
+I, on the other hand, am neither patient nor laid back.
+In our five years of traveling together as a couple, and now with a child, I’ve realized there are a few things that happen on almost every single trip.

 Traveling Fact #1: You will fight